 If you no longer require your company and wish to have it struck off the company register we can assist with a UK Company Dissolution.

-Irrespective of the reason it is very important to take the necessary steps to dissolve the company correctly, don’t just leave it and walk away.
-As a Director you need to comply with regulations as well as protect yourself from potential risk and fines.
+It is very important to take the necessary steps to dissolve the company correctly, as a Director you need to comply with regulations as well as protect yourself from potential risk and fines.

 Our dissolution service has the company struck off at Companies House in accordance with the UK Companies Act and once the company is removed from the Register it no longer exists as a legal entity and cannot continue trading.